Insane-Forensics/Shodan_SHIFT/README.md

 # Shodan_SHIFT
 Shodan SHIFT demonstrates one of many useful use cases for using Shodan to threat hunt.
-Specifically, SHIFT assists a user with identification of vulnerable source and destination IP addresses contained in a packet capture file.
+Specifically, SHIFT assists a user with identification of vulnerable source and destination IP addresses contained in a packet capture file based on CVEs reported by Shodan.
 ## Installation
 Python3 and tshark are required for shift to work properly.
 Additionaly, the provided requirements.txt file should be run to load any missing python dependencies.
 ## Usage